 - LAP variable: Aerococcus

-- LAP test is one of the battery of useful tests for identifying catalase-negative, Gram-positive cocci and is most helpful when kit tests yield uncommon identifications or Gram stain results do not show cocci in chains.
+- LAP test is one of the useful tests for identifying catalase-negative, Gram-positive cocci and is most helpful when kit tests yield uncommon identifications or Gram stain results do not show cocci in chains.

 - If the inoculum is insufficient, false-negative results may be seen.